logo

 5. Click Start.
 Do not remove the USB drive.

-2. It should download automatically.
-If not, click Save on the popup window.
+2. The file should download automatically.
+If not, select Save.

-3. The file will be compressed.
-To unzip it, right-click the file and select Extract All.
+3. Right-click the downloaded file and select Extract All.

-4. Open the unzipped folder and copy the $SystemUpdate file.
+4. Open the extracted folder and copy the $SystemUpdate file.

-5. In File Explorer, open the flash drive directory and paste the $SystemUpdate file into the root (main) directory.
-There shouldn't be any other files on the flash drive.
+5. Open the flash drive directory and paste the $SystemUpdate file into the root directory.
+There shouldn't be any other files on the drive.

-6. Remove the USB drive from the PC.
+6. Safely remove the USB drive from the PC.

 1. Disconnect the ethernet cable from your Xbox One if you're using a wired connection.